"The voice of God is a voice that has a horizon, whereas the voice of evil leads you to a wall"

 Being able to tell right from wrong is a clear element of not only moral conscience but of spiritual growth as well.
 In fact, it is one of the pillars of classic Ignatian Spirituality.
 Pope Francis, a Jesuit himself, has spoken repeatedly during his pontificate about the need for discernment, even dedicating a series of Wednesday audiences to this theme.

 He once gave a mini-lesson on discernment (on the fourth Sunday of Easter 2020, dedicated to Jesus the Good Shepherd) in eight relatively easy steps.

 Here, we share with you the most important excerpts of Francis’ lesson:

-The fourth Sunday of Easter, which we celebrate today, is dedicated to Jesus the Good Shepherd.
-The Gospel says that: “The sheep hear his voice, as he calls his own sheep by name and leads them out” (Jn 10: 3).
+The Gospel says that “The sheep hear his voice, as he calls his own sheep by name and leads them out” (Jn 10: 3).
 The Lord calls us by name, He calls us because He loves us.
 But, the Gospel then tells us, there are other voices, not to be followed: those of strangers, thieves and brigands who mean harm to the sheep.

 Am I still free?

 The voice of God never forces us: God proposes Himself, He does not impose Himself.
 Instead, the evil voice seduces, assails, forces: it arouses dazzling illusions, emotions that are tempting but transient.

 Am I being flattered?

 At first [the voice of evil] flatters, it makes us believe that we are all-powerful, but then it leaves us empty inside and accuses us: “You are worth nothing”.
 The voice of God, instead, corrects us, with great patience, but always encourages us, consoles us: it always nourishes hope.